suhilaahmed/abnAmro-assigngment/k6-performance-testing/README.md

 cd files
 ```

 Run k6 with the desired test mode.
-Wait for the test to get accomplished.
+For example running k6 with smoke mode.

 ```
-npm run test
+npm run test-smoke
 ```

 You can choose the *test_mode* value according to the below options.